Importance of Junior Year of High School

 Making a Junior Year Checklist

-In addition to writing down important dates, some students may benefit from making a personalized junior year checklist.
-Some tasks that could be included on such a list are:
+In addition to writing down important dates, you might benefit from making a personalized junior year checklist.
+Some tasks you could include are:

 • Studying for major tests, like the SAT or ACT